Jay Lovestone

-Jay Lovestone (15 December 1897 – 7 March 1990) was an American activist.
-He was at various times a member of the Socialist Party of America, a leader of the Communist Party USA, leader of a small oppositionist party, an anti-Communist and Central Intelligence Agency (CIA) helper, and foreign policy advisor to the leadership of the AFL–CIO and various unions within it.
+Jay Lovestone (December 15, 1897 – March 7, 1990) was an American activist.
+He was at various times a member of the Socialist Party of America, a leader of the Communist Party USA, leader of a small oppositionist party, an anti-Communist and Central Intelligence Agency (CIA) asset, and foreign policy advisor to the leadership of the AFL–CIO and various unions within it.

 Biography

 Background and early life

 Lovestone was born Jacob Liebstein (Яков Либштейн Yakov Libshtein) into a Lithuanian Jewish family in a shtetl called Moǔchadz in Grodno Governorate (then part of the Russian Empire, now in Grodno Region, Belarus).
 His father, Barnet, had been a rabbi, but when he emigrated to America he had to settle for a job as shammes (caretaker).
 Barnet came first, then sent for his family the next year.
-Lovestone arrived with his mother, Emma, and his siblings, Morris, Esther and Sarah at Ellis island on September 15, 1907.
+Lovestone arrived with his mother, Emma, and his siblings, Morris, Esther and Sarah at Ellis Island on September 15, 1907.
 They originally settled on Hester Street in Manhattan's Lower East Side, but later moved to 2155 Daly Avenue in the Bronx.
 The family did not know their dates of birth precisely, but they assigned Jacob the date of December 15, 1897.

 Young Liebstein was attracted to socialist politics from his teens.
 While imbibing all the ideological currents in the vibrant New York Yiddish and English radical press, he was particularly attracted to the ideas of Daniel De Leon.
-It is not known whether he ever joined de Leon's Socialist Labor Party, but he was one of the 3,000 mourners who attended his funeral on May 11, 1914.
+Although it is not known whether he ever joined de Leon's Socialist Labor Party, he was one of the 3,000 mourners who attended his funeral on May 11, 1914.

 Liebstein entered City College of New York in 1915.
-Already a member of the Socialist party, he joined its unofficial student wing, the Intercollegiate Socialist Society.
+Already a member of the Socialist Party, he joined its unofficial student wing, the Intercollegiate Socialist Society.
 He became secretary and then president of the CCNY chapter.
 He also met William Weinstone and Bertram Wolfe in ISS, who would go on to become his factional allies in the Communist Party.
 He graduated in June 1918.
 In February 1919 he had his name legally changed to Jay Lovestone, the surname being a literal translation of Liebstein.
 (During the early 20th century such name changes were a common practice for Jewish immigrants who encountered widespread antisemitism in American society.)
 That year he also began studying at NYU Law School, but dropped out to pursue a career as a full-time Communist party member.